chrisma89/CLI-Team-Profile-Generator/README.md

 ### Usage

 This application is useful to create a single page profile information of a team.
-It is scable for larger companies with a variety of employee roles and designations.
+It is scalable for larger companies with a variety of employee roles and designations.

 ### Credits

-Thanks tot he curriculum team behind BCS for the starter files.
+Thanks to the curriculum team behind BCS for the starter files.
-Thanks to the instructor, Laura Cole, for expalining the project and its requirements.
+Thanks to the instructor, Laura Cole, for explaining the project and its requirements.

 ### Licence